3D Scanning • Scan to CAD • Part Reproduction

 3D Scan the Component

-We scan the physical part using FARO or Leica LIDAR scanning equipment.
-The scanner captures millions of data points across every surface, edge, and internal feature accessible by the scan beam.
+We scan the physical part using professional 3D Scanning and measuring equipment.
+The scanner captures millions of data points across every surface, feature and internal detail accessible by the scan beam.
 For complex internal geometry, we combine scanning with traditional measurement techniques.
-The result is a complete point cloud of the component’s existing geometry.
+The result is a complete point cloud, or data set, of the component’s existing geometry.

 Process the Point Cloud

-Raw point cloud data is processed in Autodesk ReCap and FARO Scene to clean, register, and align the scan data.
+The raw point cloud data is processed in various 3D software applications to clean, register, and align the scan data.
 Noise is removed.
 Surfaces are extracted.
 The geometry is prepared for CAD conversion.

 Scan to CAD Modelling

-The processed point cloud is converted into a fully parametric 3D CAD model in SolidWorks, AutoCAD, or Revit depending on your downstream requirements.
-Every dimension, radius, thread, and surface profile is modelled from the measured scan data.
+The processed point cloud is converted into a fully parametric 3D CAD model that can be used in SolidWorks, Inventor or Solid Edge – depending on your downstream requirements.
+Every dimension, radius, thread, and surface profile is modeled from the measured scan data.
 No estimations or approximations.
 This is Scan to CAD.
 Real measured geometry, not guesswork.

 Design Review and Modification